JON BROWN

 Stump grinding is the process when a tree service professional grinds a tree stump down using specialized equipment, called a stump grinder.
 The grinding is done “below grade,” meaning all visible parts of the stumps and any exposed roots are turned to mulch a few inches deep.

-How deep can the
+How deep can the stump grinder go?

 Stump grinders generally grind four to six inches below ground level.
 If deeper grinding is needed, it can be requested, although the price of stump grinding may increase.
 The depth to which a stump can be ground is subject to some limitations, however.